Safe Schools, Thriving Students: Fostering Restorative Practices and Safe and Supportive Communities

 But how we ensure safe schools is a hotly debated topic.
 Should schools purchase metal detectors, hire police, or even arm teachers?
 Should they double down on zero tolerance policies and tougher disciplinary penalties?
 Should they increase supports for counseling and social-emotional learning or introduce restorative practices?

 Growing evidence shows that the most effective way to improve school safety is by building supportive school communities that proactively protect against the perpetration of school violence.
-Speakers will address the evidence on restorative practices—which provide an alternative to exclusionary discipline and can improve safety, student achievement, and mental health—and the conditions under which they work well.
-They will draw from two recent Learning Policy Institute reports: Safe Schools, Thriving Students: What We Know About Creating Safe and Supportive Schools and Fostering Belonging, Transforming Schools: The Impact of Restorative Practices.
+Speakers addressed the evidence on restorative practices—which provide an alternative to exclusionary discipline and can improve safety, student achievement, and mental health—and the conditions under which they work well.
+They drew from two recent Learning Policy Institute reports: Safe Schools, Thriving Students: What We Know About Creating Safe and Supportive Schools and Fostering Belonging, Transforming Schools: The Impact of Restorative Practices.

 Speakers: